 If you’re a student, definitely check out Student Universe!
 It has really cheap flights – but you need to have an account and prove (in two ways) that you really are a student (either with a class schedule, student ID, etc.) You’ll need to take pictures of your two proofs and then email it to them for verification.
 Once you’re approved, make an account and enjoy the student discounts!

 There are also Teacher and Youth discounts as well… I don’t think they are as good or as often, but definitely worth checking out!

 Want to get away but don’t care where?
 Find the cheapest flight to anywhere from your home airport!

-I personally love SkyScanner because you can select the entire month (great for backpackers with flexible schedules that just want the cheapest option)
+I personally love SkyScanner because you can select an entire country (instead of just one airport) and you can select the entire month (great for backpackers with flexible schedules that just want the cheapest option).